 A photo prompt is a single picture that works the same way as a written prompt.
 By looking at the photo, a writer can begin writing a plot that is inspired by it.
 These can be particularly helpful for younger students or for those who have a hard time visualizing a verbal writing prompt.

-A writing prompt, whether visual or written, can be helpful in stretching the creative muscle once in a while.
+A writing prompt, whether visual or written, can be helpful in stretching the creative muscle once in a while – like “do my paper” services for a common student.
 They are great for students who are learning about the writing process and how to write a plot.